Account compromise: the bane of any IT team’s existence. And the threat isn’t going away any time soon.

 And a hacker?
 Well, they can steal massive amounts of data (or money) in that time span.

-Shortening that timeline is an incredibly important piece of an MSP’s job — because the future of your clients’ organizations depends on it.
+Shortening that timeline is an incredibly important piece of your job — because the future of your organization depends on it.

 Pretty much anything.
-Hackers could jump into the account of your customer’s Head of Finance — then send fake invoices and trick the organization into paying the bill.
+Hackers could jump into the account of the Head of Finance — then send fake invoices and trick the organization into paying the bill.

 Bad actors could steal intellectual property or other sensitive files.